 Also in Chicago, Prime & Provisions executive chef Joseph Rizza volunteers to transform a guest’s extra porterhouse into a steak sandwich to go for lunch the next day.
 In addition to the beef, of course, the sandwiches are made with crustless white bread, tomato-onion jam, garlic aioli, and arugula.
 They’re also delivered in deli paper with no plastic cutlery.

 Not near the Midwest?
-Head east to upstate New York to find executive chef de cuisine Mark Russell’s Tradition line at Katchkie Farm, the first organic farm owned and operated by a catering company.
+Head east to upstate New York to find executive chef de cuisine Mark Russell’s Tradition line at select restaurants and cafes sourced with local ingredients from by the catering company Great Performances.
 A sampling of Russell’s reuse and recycle ideas:

 - Parsley pesto centered around blanched parsley stems